liupeirong/MLOpsManufacturing/samples/non-python-preprocess/README.md

 So it is possible to call any tool or program which can be executed on a ubuntu linux (which is the base image for AML pipeline steps).
 The tool(s) need to be installed in the [custom container image](ml_model/preprocess/Dockerfile).
 This Dockerfile is [used to build a Docker image in the Azure ML pipeline](ml_service/pipelines/build_data_processing_os_cmd_pipeline.py#L33).

-Important to know is that the input folder is getting mounted within the wrapper script here, so you can only work on the data after this code:
+It's important to know that the input folder is getting mounted within the wrapper script, so you can only work on the data after this code:

 ```python
 mount_context = dataset.mount()